 Uncomfortable office temperatures consistently rank among the top employee office complaints.
-Very extreme temperatures that affect employee well-being and safety can lead to OSHA filings and lawsuits.
-These are rare for office environments, however.
+Extreme temperatures that affect employee well-being and safety can trigger OSHA filings and lawsuits.

-Indeed, one person’s comfort zone might feel like a deep freeze to another, so it is impossible to keep everyone happy or establish an agreed-upon standard.
-Unless there is a severe temperature problem in your office that puts employees in danger, employees do not have a right to refuse to work.
+One person’s comfort zone might feel like a deep freeze to another, so it is impossible to keep everyone happy or establish a standard.
+Unless you have a severe temperature problem in your office that puts employees in danger, employees do not have a right to refuse to work because they feel chilly.

-That said, you don’t want employees grumbling, either.
-Finding out what to do when your office is too cold will reduce unhappiness, enhance morale, and improve productivity.
+That said, you don’t want employees grumbling.
+Finding effective cold office solutions will enhance morale and improve productivity.